Leverage browser caching

 It's worth understanding some other facts about AJAX (XHR) requests:

-- 2. Google's recommended web page analysis tool PageSpeed Insights correctly treats "?info" requests as dynamic.
-It raises no concerns, proving that they have no negative impact on page loading or SEO.
+- Google's recommended web page analysis tool PageSpeed Insights correctly treats "?info" requests as dynamic.
+It raises no concerns, demonstrating that they have no negative impact on page loading or SEO.